 Tossing the Fattoush salad with the pita chips and lettuce in a large white bowl.

-To serve the fattoush salad, spoon a few tablespoons of the creamy yogurt-tahini sauce onto a plate, swirling with the back of a spoon, then pile the fattoush salad over the top.
+6. Serve.
+Spoon a few tablespoons of the creamy yogurt-tahini sauce onto a plate, swirling with the back of a spoon, then pile the fattoush salad over the top.
+Sprinkle with sumac.

 Fattoush salad piled over creamy yogurt sauce on a white plate.